-Special feature Description Telephonic Health Coach Program The Telephonic Health Coach program provides you and your covered dependents the opportunity to work one-on-one with a Health Coach to improve your health.
-A Health Coach is a healthcare professional who partners with you to transform your health goals into action.
-Your Health Coach will provide guidance, support, and resources to help you overcome obstacles that may be keeping you from realizing optimal health.
-You can talk to a Health Coach about the following health-related matters: Tobacco Cessation Weight Management • Exercise • Nutrition Stress Management How does health coaching work? • You talk with your Health Coach over the telephone through conveniently scheduled appointments and create a plan that is right for you to meet your health goals.
-Everything in the program is tailored to you.
-You explore ways to make changes in your behavior that will last. • You receive written materials from your Health Coach that can help you decide where you want to go with your health and how to get there. • Appointments can range from 15 minutes to 30 minutes once a month or twice a month.
+Weight Management • Exercise • Nutrition Stress Management How does health coaching work? • You talk with your Health Coach over the telephone through conveniently scheduled appointments and create a plan that is right for you to meet your health goals.
+Everything in the program is tailored to you. • You explore ways to make changes in your behavior that will last. • You receive written materials from your Health Coach that can help you decide where you want to go with your health and how to get there. • Appointments can range from 15 minutes to 30 minutes once a month or twice a month.
 How long and how often you meet with your Health Coach depends on your individual needs.
 To enroll in a program, contact a Health Coach at 866-237-1442.
 Coaches are available Monday through Thursday from 8:00 a.m. - 10:00 p.m.
 ET and Friday from 8:00 a.m. - 6:00 p.m.
 ET.
-You may also enroll online at http://enroll.trestletree.com (passcode: RCBP).
+You may also enroll online at enroll.trestletree.com (passcode: RCBP).
 Note: See Section 5(a), Educational classes and programs for more information.
 Telehealth Our telehealth vendor, American Well (Amwell) can be used any time, day, or night.
 It's perfect when your doctor's office is closed, you're too sick or busy to see someone in person, or even when you're traveling and it costs you \$0 per visit.
 It's easy to use, private, and secure.
-Amwell offers: Your choice of trusted, U.S. board-certified doctors and therapists Video visits using the web or mobile app Consultation, diagnosis-even prescriptions (when appropriate) Telehealth is available in most states, but some states do not allow telehealth or prescriptions.
-For a full list, visit: http://info.americanwell.com/where-can-i-see-a-doctor-online There are 3 easy ways to sign up: 1.
+Amwell offers: Your choice of trusted, U.S. board-certified doctors and therapistsVideo visits using the web or mobile app Telehealth is available in most states, but some states do not allow telehealth or prescriptions.
+For a full list, visit: info.americanwell.com/where-can-i-see-a-doctor-online There are 3 easy ways to sign up: 1.
 Download the iOS or Android App by searching "Amwell" 2.
 Sign-up on the web at www.Amwell.com 3.
-Sign-up by phone, call 844-733-3627 (844-SEE-DOCS)

-With Amwell, you can take care of most common issues such as: colds, flu, fever, rash, ear infections, and migraines.
+Sign-up by phone, call 844-733-3627 (844-SEE-DOCS) With Amwell, you can take care of most common issues such as: colds, flu, fever, rash, ear infections, and migraines.
 You can also see a therapist for ongoing counseling for concerns such as: depression, anxiety, stress, as well as for diet and nutrition help.
-Note: For technical assistance and support please call 855-818-3672 (855-818-DOCS).
+Note: For technical assistance and support please call 855-818-3627 (855-818-DOCS).
+AbleTo Support Program AbleTo is a web-based video conferencing personalized 8-week treatment support designed to address the unique emotional and behavioral health needs of individuals learning to live with conditions like heart disease, type 2 diabetes, chronic pain or life events like losing a loved one or having a baby.
+Members work with the same therapist and coach each week to set reasonable goals toward healthier lifestyle changes.